 Capsule offers two hosted environments: Environment.BETA (alias Environment.DEVELOPMENT) for testing, and Environment.PROD (alias Environment.PRODUCTION) for live use.
 Select the environment that matches your current development phase.

 Depending on your target environment, you may need to set up polyfills for certain features that Capsule relies on.
-Common polyfills include:
+This step ensures that all required functionalities are supported in your application.

 The exact method for including these polyfills will depend on your build tool and framework.
 Here’s a general example using webpack: